Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - For severe cases, ask your veterinarian for advice.
 Your dog may need drugs and a behavior modification program with a behavior professional.

-Curious to see a step by step process on how to desensitize a dog?
-Let's take a peak.
-For instance, let's say your dog is reactive towards door knocking.
+Let's say your dog is reactive towards door-knocking.
 We saw a little part of this previously, but now let's go more in depth.
-Here is a gradual step by step guide:
+Here is a gradual step-by-step guide:

 - If your dog does not react, then you can proceed and make the knocking louder.
 If your dog barks, you need to knock more lightly.

-- Start knocking in areas closer to the door.
-At increasingly louder levels as before.
-As always, if your dog reacts, you are going to fast for his comfort, so start at a lower level of intensity.
+- Start knocking in areas closer to the door, at increasingly louder levels than before.
+As always, if your dog reacts, you are going too fast for his comfort, so start at a lower level of intensity.

 - Then start knocking the door from inside.
 Start lightly, and then gradually knock louder.